WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 They collaboratively build a transaction where each of them provides some coins as inputs, and fresh addresses as outputs.
 The concept has been around since the early days of Bitcoin, and it was formalized by the great Greg Maxwell in [this awesome introductory thread](https://bitcointalk.org/index.php?topic=279249.msg2983902).

-The goal is to gain privacy by breaking the link of which input "pays" which output, so that any of the outputs cannot be attributed to the owner of the input.
+The goal is to gain privacy by breaking the link of which input "pays" which output so that any of the outputs cannot be attributed to the owner of the input.
 Therefore, it is very important that the values of the outputs are exactly equal.
 Wasabi enables trustless (meaning nobody can steal) and private (meaning even the coordinator cannot spy) Schnorr blind signature CoinJoin according to the [ZeroLink fungibility framework](https://github.com/nopara73/zerolink).